 The cockpit of a Formula 1 car can reach extreme temperatures during the course of the race.
 This is especially true for races in exotic locations where the ambient temperature reaches much higher than usual.
 So how do F1 drivers keep cool?

-Formula 1 drivers do not have any sophisticated cooling aids during races, and can only rely on the open cockpit design of their cars and cooling pads in their clothing to help cope with the heat.
-Heat conditioning and training is the most effective way in which drivers are able to keep their cool.
+F1 drivers stay cool without any sophisticated cooling aids during races, and can only rely on the open cockpit design of their cars and cooling pads in their clothing to help cope with the heat.
+Heat conditioning and training is the most effective way in which F1 drivers are able to stay cool.

 When it comes to the hotter races though, it is an extreme challenge for drivers to stay hydrated and to not overheat during races.
 These athletes go through a lot of preparation before these races in order to keep to their optimum performance.

 The Heat F1 Drivers Deal With During Races

 Formula 1 drivers need to put up with really high temperatures during races.
 Let’s take the most extreme example on the F1 calendar: the Singapore Grand Prix.
 Despite being a night race, the ambient temperature in Singapore can reach 90 degrees Fahrenheit and 80% humidity.

 This sounds punishing enough already, but drivers have to wear fire resistant underwear, a balaclava, a race suit (which is equivalent to 3 clothing layers on its own), gloves and a helmet.
 Then they are strapped into a car where the engine is directly behind the driver’s back.
 The engine temperatures can reach in excess of 4000 degrees Fahrenheit.

 Under normal circumstances, drivers can lift their visors to get a breath of fresh, cool air.
 However, in Singapore with 80% humidity, that is not possible for them.
 A driver’s core temperature can reach up to 110 degrees Fahrenheit during a race.